 - Your student will learn early some of the important study techniques of successful students.
 The tutor serves as an important role model as your student learns how to “do college” successfully.

-- The professor will see that your student is taking the course seriously and working hard to do his best work.
+- The professor will see that your student is taking the course seriously and working hard to do their best work.
 That message of effort is important.

-- Your student may build confidence in his learning abilities as he successfully navigates work that the tutor may assign.
-This may help with his motivation to continue to do well.
+- Your student may build confidence in their learning abilities as they successfully navigate work that the tutor may assign.
+This may help with your student’s motivation to continue to do well.